madebywink/code-guide/javascript/README.md

 This guide briefly covers important concepts and patterns in JavaScript (and computer programming in general).

-These concepts can be treated like axioms that inform the way we write code.

-Individually they are useful, but together they are powerful.
-They allow code to be reasoned about logically and mathematically - and therefore testable.

-Neglecting these principles (without a set of equivalent paradigmatic principles) inevitably leads to code that is any combination of messy, unpredictable, untestable, insecure, unreliable, or vulnerable.

 For a complete syntactic *style* guide, see the [AirBnB JavaScript Guide](https://github.com/airbnb/javascript).

 ## Table of Contents